 The top frameworks include Angular by Google, React by Facebook and Vue.js, which we’ll cover later.

 Each has its own pros/cons including the learning curve.
 Yet they all offer an efficient way to develop web applications.

 What are progressive web apps?

-Progressive web apps attempt to bridge the gap of a native experience using modern APIs.
+Progressive web apps bridge the gap between a web app and a native experience using modern APIs.

 A PWA codebase is the same regardless of where it’s installed – which brings us to the biggest advantage of web app development.

 Perhaps the strongest benefit of using a web app for mobile app development is its ‘write once use anywhere’ capability.

 Coders can create a web app then distribute it online.
 If something needs updating only one codebase gets refactored, not several.
 Users automatically receive the latest features without the need for opening the app store.